 Saoirse Ronan and Margot Robbie competed together in 2018 for many Best Actress awards, including the Academy Award, for their roles in Lady Bird (2017) and I, Tonya (2017), respectively.

-This is the second time that Saoirse Ronan and Vanessa Redgrave were cast as the same characters on screen.
-Vanessa Redgrave played Mary Stuart in ''Mary Queen of Scots'' (1971).
-She also played the older Briony Tallis in ''Atonement'' (2007); Saoirse Ronan played the younger Briony.
+This is the second time that Saoirse Ronan and Vanessa Redgrave were cast as the same characters on-screen.
+Redgrave played Mary Stuart in Mary, Queen of Scots (1971).
+She also played the older Briony Tallis in Atonement (2007).
+Ronan played Briony Tallis, aged 13.

-Margot Robbie is the second Australian actress to portray Queen Elizabeth I. The first was Cate Blanchett in "Elizabeth" (1998) and "Elizabeth: The Golden Age" (2007).
+Margot Robbie is the second Australian actress to portray Queen Elizabeth I. The first was Cate Blanchett, in Elizabeth (1998) and Elizabeth: The Golden Age (2007).

 In August 2012, it was announced that Saoirse Ronan would play Mary Stuart.
-On 21 April 2017, Margot Robbie entered negotiations to play Queen Elizabeth I.
+On April 21, 2017, Margot Robbie entered negotiations to play Queen Elizabeth I.